 - 3 percent on entertainment

 - 3 percent at grocery stores (excluding large retailers such as Walmart and Target)

 - 1 percent on all other purchases

 Cash back can be claimed for any amount, at any time, for a statement credit, check or gift card.
 You’re also able to pay with your rewards at the checkout screen on PayPal (select “Pay with Points”) and Amazon.com (select “Shop with Points”), but you may be better off pocketing the cash back since there may be restrictions on what you can buy.
 For example, Amazon has a list of restricted items you can’t use rewards on, including digital music, Kindle eBooks, Prime Video titles and other digital downloads that small sums of cash back are perfect for.

 Your rewards also don’t ever expire as long as your account remains open and in good standing.

 The Capital One SavorOne Cash Rewards credit card is a great option for that empty slot in your wallet because of its many benefits.

-Cardholders who travel outside of the United States don’t have to worry about foreign transaction costs, making this card a great travel companion.
-Additionally, there is a 24-hour travel assistance service that delivers an emergency replacement card and cash advance if your credit card is lost or stolen.
+Cardholders who travel outside of the United States don’t have to worry about foreign transaction fees, making this card a great travel companion.
+Additionally, there is a 24-hour travel assistance service that delivers an emergency replacement card.
 Cardholders also qualify for travel accident insurance when they use their credit card to purchase their tickets.